-IRS form 433 is the primary piece of equipment that the IRS collection unit and IRS revenue officers use to get your information.
-If you are an individual that owes almost any type of tax and you don't qualify for a streamlined agreement, you will probably have to supply the 433a or at least the information it requests.
+IRS form 433 is the primary tool the IRS collection unit and IRS revenue officers use to get your information.
+If you are an individual that owes almost any type of tax and you don't qualify for a "time-based" agreement, you'll likely need to provide a completed 433a and some accompanying documentation.
 If you own a business, that business would need to supply a form 433b.

-It's important to understand that this form is more complex than it appears.
+This form can be more complex than it appears.
 On it's face, the 433 appears to be simpler and even shorter than the intake form at a Lawyer's office.
 It's only a few pages long and the questions appear straightforward.
+There are dangers however, in treating this form as if it's "simple".

 When you understand how the IRS is allowed to view your financial information when determining whether you are a candidate for an offer in compromise or what type of payment plan you qualify for, you begin to understand why a mistake when supplying these numbers can mean so much.